top of page

 4. Submission of formal LSUHSC Baton Rouge Emergency Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, or Psychiatry visiting clerkship application on VSAS, with all institutional requirements (immunization forms, malpractice, etc) met.

-Applications are accepted on a rolling basis with the last submission date being May 31, 2024 to accommodate fourth year scheduling.
+Applications are accepted on a rolling basis with the last submission date being May 31, 2025 to accommodate fourth year scheduling for the 2025-26 academic year.
 The number of students selected for visiting rotations in a clinical specialty will be strictly determined by each department.
 Students considered as finalists for the visiting clerkship may receive additional opportunity for residency program interview consideration, but this is not guaranteed.

 HOW TO APPLY